SAP-samples/ui5-typescript-tutorial/exercises/ex7/README.md

 	As a result, the TypeScript error messages are gone and code completion is also available for all control API methods.

 	You can now stop the interface generator again, as no further control API changes will be done in this tutorial.
+For continuous control development with frequent API changes, you would likely add a "watch" task to package.json for starting this generator.

 3. To complete the setup of the generated interfaces, follow the instructions found in the console output of the interface generator.
 It says: